shubhamkumarjha123/py_codes/folder/Removal of item from list.md

-# Removal of item from given list.
+# Removal of item from given list

 ```python